-What seems like a really relaxing way to spend a Saturday afternoon with a 4 year old and a 2 year old??
-How about travelling across the country to spend the day at Chester Zoo?! (blog post on Chester Zoo can be found here)
+What seems like a relaxing way to spend a Saturday with a 4 year old and a 2 year old??
+How about travelling across the country to spend the day at Chester Zoo by coach?! (blog post on Chester Zoo can be found here)

 It seemed like a good idea at the time, but with an early start leading to grumpy grown-ups and a new mode of transport leading to overexcited children, it could have been a loooooong day!
 However, once we all got settled, we had a really comfortable and enjoyable journey to Chester.

 So, what did we like about the journey:

 This got a big thumbs up from the little ones, even causing an argument over them!!
 You cannot book them prior to travel, but the coach going to Chester had 2 available and the one coming back had 1 available and they were very comfortable – apparently!!

 Each pair of seats has a power socket to share and so using your phone/tablet is much easier to do.
 It has a 3 pin plug as opposed to a USB port, so make sure you bring your plug as well as wire!!

 The seats were surprisingly comfortable and not what I was expecting at all.
 As you can see, they are leather and have a decent amount of legroom.
 Each seat has a seatbelt (legally, you must wear the seatbelt) which makes the journey feel even safer.

 On the commentary, the driver going to Chester Zoo seemed genuinely excited to be taking a lot of passengers there and he even talked about some of the animals you could see when approaching the coach stop!!
 We had a folding pushchair with us, and the drivers insisted on putting the luggage into the coach hold – all you have to do is fold it down and they do the rest.